attiot/starterkit-tutorials/tutorials/starter-kit-guide.md

 ![Figure 14 – cloudconnectkits.org Home Page](../images/starter-kit-guide/QuickStart19.png)
 _Figure 14 – cloudconnectkits.org Home Page_

-As part of the registration process, you’ll be asked for the ISK Serial Kit Number as shown in Figure 15.
+As part of the registration process, you’ll be asked for the IoT SK Serial Kit Number as shown in Figure 15.
 The serial number is the cellular shield serial number printed on the sticker on top of the metal shield on the cellular shield board highlighted in Figure 16.